 Obviously, the food we eat will affect our well being and thus our happiness.
 However, there are many disagreements by nutritional experts on what the optimal diet is.
 I have done some research and have currently come to the conclusion that something close to the ancient Paleolithic diet (also referred to as the Hunter-Gatherer or Pre-agricultural diet) is optimal for the following reasons:

-* The evolution of our bodies occured mostly before the advent of agriculture, so we are best adapted to eating as hunter-gatherers.
+* The evolution of our bodies occurred mostly before the advent of agriculture, so we are best adapted to eating as hunter-gatherers.

 * Some foods, such as wheat and beans, are toxic without being cooked, but cooking does not remove all the toxins, which have a cumulative effect on the body.